nlabrazi/snake/README.md

 # snakezer

 ## The famous game SNAKE
-### coded by vanilla JavaScript
+Coded with vanilla JavaScript

-Enjoy it at www.nabst3r.com !
+### Enjoy it at www.nabst3r.com !